-An important aspect of medical preparedness in Biological Disaster Management includes the integration of both government and private sectors.
-The important components ofpreparednessincludeplanning, capacity building, well-rehearsedhospital DMplans,training of doctors and paramedics, and upgradation of medical infrastructure at variouslevels to reduce morbidity and mortality.
-A biological disaster response plan is to beevolved on the basis of the national guidelines with due participation of health officials, doctors,various private and government hospitals,and the public at the national,state and district evels.
-The government thealth departments also need to be equipped with state-of-the-art tools for rapid epidemiological investigation and control of any act of biological threat.The important components of preparedness are.
+Animportantaspect medicalpreparednessinBiologicalDisasterManagementincludesthe integration of both government private important components and sectors.
+The ofpreparednessincludeplanning, capacity well-rehearsedhospital building, DMplans,training of doctors and paramedics, and upgradation of medical infrastructure at variouslevels to reduce morbidity and mortality.
+A biological disaster response plan is to be evolved on the basis of the national guidelines with due participation health officials. doctors. various private and government hospitals, and othe publicatthen at ional, state and Thegovernmenthealthdepartments also need to be equipped with state-of-the-art tools for rapid epidemiological investigation and control of any act of biologicalthreat.
+The important components of preparedness are.